2nd Brigade Combat Team, 1st Infantry Division: World War II

 Shoulder sleeve insignia (SSI) of the 2nd Infantry Brigade.
 The SSI consisted of the traditional blue and white infantry colors with two bayonets reflecting the number of the brigade.
 During World War II the black and gold Airborne Tab was worn over the insignia.

 At the start of World War II, the 2nd Brigade was stationed at Fort Ontario at Oswego, New York.
-When the United States Army reorganized from the square division to the triangular division each division lost one regiment, (the 28th Infantry) and the brigade structure.
-The brigade was relieved from assignment to the 1st Infantry Division on 16 October 1939, and moved to Pierrepont, New York as a Separate Infantry Brigade on 29 March 1940.
-The 2nd Infantry Brigade remained at Pierrepont, New York until 1 June 1940, when they returned to Fort Ontario; the 2nd Infantry Brigade was inactivated on the same day.
+When the United States Army reorganized from the square division to the triangular division, each division lost its brigade-based structure as well as one infantry regiment; in the case of the 1st Infantry Division, this was the 28th Infantry Regiment, which served as a separate regiment until its assignment to the 8th Infantry Division on 22 June 1940.
+The brigade was relieved from assignment to the division on 16 October 1939, and moved to Pierrepont, New York as a separate infantry brigade on 29 March 1940.
+The 2nd Infantry Brigade remained at Pierrepont until 1 June 1940, when it returned to Fort Ontario and was inactivated on the same day.

-After the army's conversion to the triangular division, only two separate brigades were formed during World War II, the 1st Airborne Infantry Brigade and the 2nd Airborne Infantry Brigade both formed in 1943.
-The 2nd Airborne Infantry Brigade was formed at Camp Mackall, North Carolina on 20 June 1943 and included the 507th Parachute Infantry Regiment and the 508th Infantry Regiment.
+After the army's conversion to the triangular division, only two separate brigades were formed during World War II, the 1st Airborne Infantry Brigade (the former 1st Brigade, 1st Infantry Division) and the 2nd Airborne Infantry Brigade, both formed in 1943.
+The 2nd Infantry Brigade was reactivated and redesignated on 30 June 1943 as the 2nd Airborne Infantry Brigade.
+The brigade included the 507th Parachute Infantry Regiment and the 508th Infantry Regiment.